Nikon D5300 vs Pentax K-3

 |4.||Nikon D3400||Y||mono / mono||-||-||mini||2.0||-||-||Y|

 |9.||Nikon D5200||Y||stereo / mono||Y||-||mini||2.0||-||-||-|

 It is notable that the D5300 offers wifi support, while the K-3 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

 Studio photographers will appreciate that the Pentax K-3 (unlike the D5300) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the D5300 and the K-3 have been discontinued, but can regularly be found used on eBay.
+Both the D5300 and the K-3 have been discontinued, but can regularly be found used on ebay.
 The K-3 was replaced by the Pentax K-3 II, while the D5300 was followed by the Nikon D5500.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D5300 Manual (free pdf) or the online Pentax K-3 Manual.
+Further information on the features and operation of the D5300 and K-3 can be found, respectively, in the Nikon D5300 Manual (free pdf) or the online Pentax K-3 Manual.